nha4110/Group12-COS300049/README.md

 migrate --reset

-5️⃣ Start the Backend Server
+5️⃣ Create a third terminal and start the Backend Server

 cd backend

 node server.js

-6️⃣ Start the Frontend
+6️⃣ Start the Frontend on the fourth ternimal

 cd frontend